raandree/Microsoft365DscWorkshop/.work/temp/GettingStarted App.md

 --- | ---
 Init | Prepare the current PowerShell session for the build.
 Clean | Remove previously created artifacts and temporary files form the [output](/output/) folder.
-AzureInit | Retrieves the DSC Worker certificate from the key vault.
+ConfigDataPreparation | Retrieves the DSC Worker certificate from the key vault.
 LoadDatumConfigData | Load the configuration data from [source](/source/).
 TestConfigData | Invoke the tests defined in the folder [tests](/tests/).
 CompileDatumRsop | Merge the configuration data into one large hash table.